-Five students and one faculty member will represent the University of Hartford for this amazing opportunity.
-The team will participate in live meetings via Zoom, recorded sessions, and live office hours, allowing them to receive assistance and support as they work on their projects at their own pace.
+Teams from the University of Connecticut and University of Hartford will participate in this amazing opportunity.
+The teams will participate in live meetings via Zoom, recorded sessions, and live office hours, allowing them to receive assistance and support as they work on their projects at their own pace.
 NASA Connecticut Space Grant Consortium will be providing funding.

 The Colorado and Virginia Space Grant Consortia organize this workshop.
 For more information about the event, please visit the RockOn website.